rodolfosotojr/commUnity/README.md

     * [BCrypt-NodeJS](https://www.npmjs.com/package/bcrypt-nodejs) A native JS bcrypt library for NodeJS.
     * [Body-Parser](https://www.npmjs.com/package/body-parser) Node.js body parsing middleware.
     * [MySQL2](https://www.npmjs.com/package/mysql2) MySQL client for Node.js with focus on performance.
-    * [Sequelize](https://www.npmjs.com/package/sequelize) A promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and
+    * [Sequelize](https://www.npmjs.com/package/sequelize) A promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.